nais/doc/docs/nais-application/nais.yaml/reference.md

 ## `spec.accessPolicy`

-Default will not allow any traffic to or from application in GKE clusters.
-[Access policy](../access-policy.md) for istio rules is currently supported in GKE clusters, only.
+By default, all traffic is disallowed between applications in GKE clusters.
+[Access policy](../access-policy.md) for linkerd rules is currently supported in GKE clusters, only.

 ??? "`spec.accessPolicy.*`"
     ### `spec.accessPolicy.inbound.rules[]`